5 Ways To Surround Yourself With Good People To Grow

 5 Ways To Surround Yourself With Good People

-If you’re self-employed like me, it could become hard to surround yourself with like-minded people that share common interests.
+If you’re self-employed like me, it could become hard to surround yourself with like-minded people who share common interests.
 I love my employees to death, but none have the entrepreneurial spirit like me.

 Whether you realize it or not, proximity to others is POWERFUL.
 If you want to become more like certain people, then do everything you can to spend more time with them.

-They’ll not only inspire you but will also challenge you if they care about your outcome you’re shooting for.
+They’ll not only inspire you but will also challenge you if they care about the outcome you’re shooting for.

 #1.
 Make a decision NOW

-I spoke with an ER physician this week that was three years out of training.
+I spoke with an ER physician this week who was three years out of training.
 His wife is also a physician, and both were already searching for other streams of income.
-The pandemic caused hospitals to scrap some of his hours (mind boggling to me) and his wife decided to leave her job due to a “toxic environment.”
+The pandemic caused hospitals to scrap some of his hours (mind-boggling to me), and his wife decided to leave her job due to a “toxic environment.”

 They both made the decision to surround themselves with positive people to help raise their standards.